Guided Meditation for Anxiety, Stress, and Worry Relief

 Guided Meditation for Anxiety and Sleep

 Meditation can also help us fall asleep and deal with the anxiety we experience at night.
 We have a page of guided meditations for sleep with explanations of meditations, free meditations, and more information about this topic.
-Here is a guided body scan for falling asleep, which can help with the anxiety and stress we may experience at night.
+Here is a body scan for sleep, which can help with the anxiety and stress we may experience at night.
+Although not directly a guided meditation for anxiety, this practice can help us reduce anxiety in the evening.

 Compassion for Anxiety

-The other practice we love for working with anxiety is a compassion practice.
+The guided meditation for anxiety we love for working with anxiety is a compassion practice.
 Compassion is the practice of caring for our suffering and can be a way to train ourselves to respond with more patience and wisdom in moments of anxiety.

 Check out our page of Anxiety Quotes for some great thoughts about anxiety and worry.